Convergence of normalized Betti numbers in nonpositive curvature: Spaces of spaces and simplicial approximation

 \subsubsection{Convergence of normalized Betti numbers.}

 We now begin on the main argument for the proof of Theorem \ref{Bowen2}.
-Much of the work below is from \cite{Bowencheeger}, altered so that we use our $S^{\leq j}$ instead of his random nets.
+Most of the ideas below are from \cite{Bowencheeger}, altered so that we use our $S^{\leq j}$ instead of the Elek/Bowen random nets.